Paint Drying

-Paint Drying is a 2023 British experimental protest film that was produced, directed and shot by Charlie Shackleton.
+Paint Drying is a 2023 (Note: Paint Drying was completed and submitted to the British Board of Film Classification in 2016, but not publicly released until 2023.)
+British experimental protest film that was produced, directed and shot by Charlie Shackleton.
 He created the film in 2016 to protest against film censorship in the United Kingdom and the sometimes prohibitive cost to independent filmmakers which the British Board of Film Classification's (BBFC) classification requirement imposes.
 The film consists of 607 minutes (10 hours and 7 minutes) of a static view of white paint drying on a brick wall.

 Shackleton made the film to force the BBFC to watch all ten hours to give the film an age rating classification.
 He initially shot 14 hours' worth of footage of paint drying in 4K resolution and opened a Kickstarter campaign to pay the BBFC's per-minute rate for a film as long as possible.
 It raised £5,936 from 686 backers.
 After reviewing the film, the BBFC rated it 'U' for 'Universal', indicating "no material likely to offend or harm".

 Paint Drying had its first public screening at the Queensland Art Gallery and Gallery of Modern Art in Brisbane, Australia, between 10–29 November 2023 as part of the Cinema Obstructed film exhibition—for which Shackleton was co-curator.
-As of February 2024, the film has not been released theatrically nor made publicly available online.
+As of February 2024, the film has not yet been released theatrically nor made publicly available online.